 Thank you for purchasing the Auber WS series temperature controller.
-We sincerely appreciate your decision and trust that our machine will meet your expectations in both the quality of the result and the value of our product.
-While we are delighted that you may be anxious to operate the controller for your project, a few minutes of your time reading through this manual will only serve to enhance your experience in the months and years ahead.
+We sincerely appreciate your choice and trust that our product will meet your quality and value expectations.
+At this moment, you may be anxious to operate your own electric smoke controller, but a few minutes of your time reading through this manual will only serve to enhance your purchase experience.
 In particular, we urge you to read through the safety warnings below.
-Although this plug-and-play controller is very easy to operate, the process involves high temperature and high wattage appliances and your safety is paramount.
+Although this plug-and-play controller is rather simple to operate, the process involves high temperature and high wattage appliances, and your safety is our number one priority.

-- This controller is designed only to be used with devices that have limited power and their own thermal cut off protection, such as a thermostat or thermal fuse in case of controller failure. - Do not place any objects on the top of controller surface which is used to vent excess heat during its operation. - The maximum electric current this controller can handle is 15 ampere.
-For 120 volt AC in US and Canada, this limits the heater power to 1800 watts. - Always place the sensor in the controlled subject when the controller is on.
-Before turning on the controller, please make sure the sensor is placed inside the container to be controlled.
+- This controller is designed only to be used with devices that have limited power and thermal cut off protection, such as thermostats or thermal fuses in case of controller failure. - Do not place anything on the top of controller surface, which is used to vent excess heat during its operation. - The maximum electric current this controller can handle is 15 Amperes.
+For 120 Volts AC in US and Canada, this limits the heater power to 1800 Watts. - Always place the sensor in the controlled subject when the controller is on.
+Before turning on the controller, please make sure the sensor is placed inside the container.
 Leaving the sensor outside of the solution will form an open loop operation.
-If the sensor is left outside, controller will assume the temperature is low even if the controlled subject is already very hot.
+If the sensor is left outside, the controller will assume the temperature is low even if the controlled subject is already very hot.
 The controller will provide full power to the heater.
-It will not only overheat the controller, but also damage your appliance, and even cause a fire. - This controller is designed to control the devices recommended by Auber
+It will not only overheat the controller, but also damage your appliance, and possibly even cause a fire.